-To define a dynamic foreign key
+To edit dynamic foreign keys

-- 1. In the Designer, select One Identity Manager Schema. - 2.
+- 1. In the Designer, select the One Identity Manager Schema category. - 2.
 Select the table and start the Schema Editor with the Show table definition task. - 3.
 Select the column and then the Column properties view. - 4.
 On the Miscellaneous tab, enter the following information. - a.
-Enable the Dynamic foreign key option. - b.
-If the dynamic key is part of a many-to-all table, enable the Part of key of many-to-all table option. - 5.
-Enter the following information on the Valid reference tables tab by clicking an ext to Dynamic referenced tables menu and enter the following information:
+Set the option Dynamic foreign key. - b.
+If the dynamic key is part of a many-to-all table, enable Part of key of many-to-all table. - 5.
+Enter the following information on the Valid reference tables tab by clicking anext to Dynamic referenced tables menu and enter the following information:

-Table 29: Properties of dynamic foreign keys
+Table 30: Properties of dynamic foreign keys